Tax and Compliance — 5 min

 But first, it’s important to clarify how the Netherlands defines independent contractors.

 Independent contractors are workers who provide paid services to another party.
-However, they are classified differently to employees, and are not always entitled to the same benefits.
+However, they are classified differently than part-time and full-time employees and aren’t always entitled to the same benefits.
+So, they are technically service business owners in many cases.

 See also: Why businesses hire contractors vs. international employees